phaserjs/phaser/README.md

 ### Bug Fixes

+* Fixed pixel perfect dragging (thanks @jeroenverfallie, fix #996)
+* Debug.preUpdate was still being called in the Game Loop even if enableDebug was set to false (thanks @qdrj, #995)

 ### Migration Guide

 There is an extensive [Migration Guide](https://github.com/photonstorm/phaser/blob/master/resources/Migration%20Guide.md) available for those converting from Phaser 1.x to 2.x.
 In the guide we detail the API breaking changes and approach to our new physics system.